tupton/dotfiles/README.md

     ❯ make install-vim-config

+and so forth.

 Look at the `Makefile` to see which dotfiles are installed by default and which require running a separate task.
-E.g. TextMate and tarsnap config only really apply to my local machine, so they are not installed by default.
+For example, TextMate and tarsnap configs only really apply to my local machine, so they are not installed by default.

 ## Inspiration and Thanks